FlorianMold/fh-root/README.md

 # FH

-All submobules in this repository are a subject in fh.
+All submobules in this repository are projects done in fh.